High School Dropout to Scholar: Nicholas Carmack Walks His Own Path

 “And so Temple University's where I got in, and I'm very, very glad I came here,” says Carmack.
 “A lot of opportunities have opened up for me.”

-Carmack chose the College of Liberal Arts because he wanted to major in Political Science at Temple, as he had at community college.
+Carmack chose CLA because he wanted to major in Political Science at Temple, as he had at community college.
 But his first Temple semester and an internship he had previously had in the Oregon House of Representatives taught Carmack that politics wasn’t for him.
 After taking Professor Marc Lamont Hill’s Liberation: Here and Abroad course, he found his path forward.

 “I saw that Dr. Lamont Hill was engaging in social change and activism in his personal life as well as his career, researching stuff to inform social change,” explains Carmack.
 “And that really reconnected with me with the original idea I had when I went to college of wanting to be a history professor.